OscarD79/MechaCar_Statistical_Analysis/README.md

 * Question 1: Which variables/coefficients provide a non-random amount of variance to the mpg values 	in the dataset?

-- Methodology: Review the Pr(>|t|) value in the summary above represents the probability that each coefficient contributes a random amount of variance to the linear model

 - Answer: **The car's length and ground clearance have a significant impact on mpg.**

 * Question 2: Is the slope of the linear model considered to be zero?
 Why or why not?

-- Methodology: Examine the P-value in the summary above to see if the intercept is statistically significant.

-- Answer: **As the intercept is statistically significant and not zero, it indicates that the intercept explains a significant amount of variability in the dependent variable when all independent varaiables are set to zero.** This could mean two possible things, either significant features may need scaling or transforming to help improve the predictive power of the model or that there are other variables that can help explain the variability of the independent variable that are missing from the data.
+- Answer: **As the intercept is statistically significant and not zero, it indicates that the intercept explains a significant amount of variability in the dependent variable when all independent varaiables are set to zero.** This could mean that either significant features may need to be scaled or transformed to help improve the predictive power of the model or that there are other variables that can help explain the variability of the independent variable that are missing from the data (such as horse power).

 * Question 3: Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?

-- Methodology: Review the muliple R-squared value to indicate how well the regression model approximates the data points.The value should be between 0 and 1 and should be able to predict future data points well.

 - Answer: **As the mulitple R-squared value is 0.71 and the p-value is significant this model does a good job of predicting mpg.**